argman/EAST/readme.md

 --output_path=/tmp/
 ```

-then a text file will be written to the output path
+a text file will be then written to the output path.

 ### Examples